ThisIsIsaac/cuda_matrix_test/README.md

 ## contributions

-[matrix.cpp](https://github.com/NVIDIA/nv-wavenet/blob/master/matrix.cpp) was used as the base of this repository.
+[matrix.cpp](https://github.com/NVIDIA/nv-wavenet/blob/master/matrix.cpp) was used as the base for this repository.